 Federal Residential Renewable Energy Tax Credit

 - Net Metering: Net metering becomes relevant once your solar panels are up and running.
-If you have a net metering agreement with your Madison Heights utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some locations, this credit is dollar-for-dollar, while in other areas you might make back a percentage of the value.
+If you have a net metering agreement in place with your Madison Heights utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some areas, this is a dollar-for-dollar credit, while in others you might make back a percentage of the value.

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Originally, the tax credit was for 30% of the total cost — for panels, accessories, labor and equipment — although it may range from 26-30%, depending on the installation date of your solar system.
+The ITC applies to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
+Originally, the tax credit was for 30% of the total cost — for panels, accessories, equipment and labor — although the percentage may range from 26-30%, depending on when your solar project was undertaken.
 There is no cap on the claim amount.

-To better understand how the ITC may apply to your situation, reach out to your local Madison Heights solar panel installer and request more information.
+To best understand how the ITC will apply to your situation, reach out to your local Madison Heights solar panel installation expert and ask for more information.